sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/sftp/index.md

 ![UPDATE](images/18.png)

 #### Snowflake Credentials
 Now we will do the same for our Snowflake credentials.
+If your hosting Openflow in AWS make sure your authentication strategy is "KEY_PAIR".
 ![UPDATE](images/19.png)

 #### (Optional) Snowflake for AWS